Asta2740/Aws-vpn-pivot-chain/README.md

 │
 ├── configs/
 │   ├── server.conf
-│   ├── ufw-before.rules    (no longer used; SG replaces UFW)
-│   └── sysctl.conf
+│   ├── ufw-before.rules    (no longer used; SG replaces UFW if you're using AWS) │   └── sysctl.conf
 │
 ├── scripts/